Liolaemus lorenzmuelleri

-Liolaemus lorenzmuelleri, commonly known as Lorenz's tree iguana, is a species of lizard in the family Iguanidae.
+Liolaemus lorenzmuelleri, commonly known as Lorenz's tree iguana, is a species of lizard in the family Liolaemidae.
 The species is endemic to Chile.

 Etymology

 The specific name, lorenzmuelleri, is in honor of German herpetologist Lorenz Müller.

 Geographic range

 L. lorenzmuelleri is found in Coquimbo Region, Chile.

+Habitat

+The preferred natural habitat of L. lorenzmuelleri is grassland, at altitudes of 3,200–3,500 m.